Ewen2015/AgentCat/README.md

 We are in a new era.

-It is not about AI, not software, not anything else... but about a new technology to help human beings better understand human beings, and largely improving efficiency and experience as a consequence.
+It is not about AI, not about software, not about anything else... but about a new technology to help human beings better understand human beings, and largely improving efficiency and experience as a consequence.

 ## Intelligence empowered by intelligence